isomorphic-software/smartclient-docs/classes/EditTree.md

 Should the group selection box shown when [canGroupSelect](EditContext.md#attr-editcontextcangroupselect) is true allow dragging the group as a whole?

 Treated as `true` if not set and [canGroupSelect](EditContext.md#attr-editcontextcangroupselect) is true.

 **Flags**: IR

+---
+## Attr: EditTree.canGroupSelect

+### Description
+Should a group selection outline covering the outermost bounding boxes of all selected components be shown in this container?

+Treated as `true` if not set and hoop selection is enabled (see [EditProxy.canSelectChildren](EditProxy.md#attr-editproxycanselectchildren) and [selectionType](EditContext.md#attr-editcontextselectiontype).

+**Flags**: IR